-In Basic Inc. v.
-Levinson, the U.S. Supreme Court accepted the fraud on the market presumption that stock prices, in an efficient market, reflect material public disclosures.14 As a result, Basic enabled private securities fraud claims to be brought as class actions as long as the plaintiffs could establish that the fraudulent disclosures affected stock price.
-In Dura, the Supreme Court cautioned, however, that it was legally insufficient for plaintiffs to prove that they had purchased stock at a price artificially inflated by fraud; plaintiffs were also required to establish a causal relationship between the fraud and their subsequent economic harm,15 a requirement known as "loss causation."16
+In Basic, Inc. v.
+Levinson, the U.S. Supreme Court accepted the fraud on the market presumption that stock prices, in an efficient market, reflect material public disclosures.
+As a result, Basic enabled private securities fraud claims to be brought as class actions as long as the plaintiffs could establish that the fraudulent disclosures affected stock price.
+In Dura Pharmaceuticals, Inc. v.
+Broudo, the Supreme Court cautioned, however, that it was legally insufficient for plaintiffs to prove that they had purchased stock at a price artificially inflated by fraud; plaintiffs were also required to establish a causal relationship between the fraud and their subsequent economic harm, a requirement known as "loss causation."

-Litigants now introduce event studies to address the requirements of both Basic and Dura.17 Event studies, which seek to measure the extent to which stock prices respond to disclosures, are used to support plaintiffs' claim, pursuant to Basic, that the securities in question traded in an efficient market.
-Similarly, event studies are used in court to prove or refute the claim that a particular fraudulent disclosure affected market price - a requirement that the Supreme Court subsequently termed "price impact."18 In Halliburton II, the Supreme Court explicitly endorsed the ability of defendants to defeat class certification by introducing event studies demonstrating the absence of price impact.19 Finally, to address the concern identified in Dura, litigants introduce event studies to address loss
+Litigants now introduce event studies to address the requirements of both Basic and Dura.
+Event studies, which seek to measure the extent to which stock prices respond to disclosures, are used to support plaintiffs' claims, pursuant to Basic, that the securities in question traded in an efficient market.
+Similarly, event studies are used in court to prove or refute the claim that a particular fraudulent disclosure affected market price-a requirement that the Supreme Court subsequently termed "price impact."
+In Halliburton II, the Supreme Court explicitly endorsed the ability of defendants to defeat class certification by introducing event studies demonstrating the absence of price impact.
+Finally, to address the concern identified in Dura, litigants introduce event studies to address loss causation, most commonly by evaluating the effect on the market price of a disclosure revealing or

-14 485 U.S. 224 (1988).
+&lt;sup>14 Basic Inc. v.
+Levinson, 485 U.S. 224, 245-47 (1988).

-15 Dura Pharms., Inc. v.
-Broudo, 544 U.S. 336, 346 (2005).
+&lt;sup>15 Dura Pharms., Inc. v.
+Broudo, 544 U.S. 336, 345-46 (2005).

-16 See Securities Exchange Act of 1934 § 21D(b)(4) (requiring plaintiffs to establish loss causation).
+&lt;sup>16 See Securities Exchange Act of 1934, 15 U.S.C. § 78u-4(b)(4) (2018) (requiring plaintiffs to establish loss causation).

-17 See Fisch et al., supra note 7 at 560-62 (describing role of event studies in addressing the requirements of Basic and Dura).
+&lt;sup>17 See Fisch et al., supra note 7, at 560-62 (describing role of event studies in addressing the requirements of Basic and Dura).

-18 See Halliburton Co. v.
-Erica P. John Fund, Inc., 573 U.S. 258, 277 (2014) (defining price impact as proof "that a defendant's misrepresentation actually affected the stock").
+&lt;sup>18 See Halliburton Co. v.
+Erica P. John Fund, Inc., 573 U.S. 258, 277 (2014) [hereinafter Halliburton II] (defining price impact as proof "that a defendant's misrepresentation actually affected the stock").

-19 Id. at 280, 283.
-For a useful discussion of Halliburton II's technical requirements, see Merritt B. Fox, Halliburton II: It All Depends on What Defendants Need to Show to Establish No Impact on Price, 70 BUS.
-LAW.
+&lt;sup>19 Id. at 280, 283.
+As this Article went to press, the Supreme Court agreed to hear a case concerning the legal standard applicable to such an effort by a defendant.
+See generally Goldman Sachs Grp., Inc. v.
+Ark.
+Teacher Ret.
+Sys., No. 20-222, 2020 U.S. LEXIS 5993 (Dec.
+11, 2020).
+For a useful discussion of Halliburton II's technical requirements, see generally Merritt B. Fox, Halliburton II: It All Depends on What Defendants Need to Show to Establish No Impact on Price, 70 Bus.
+Law.
 437 (2015).

-causation, most commonly by evaluating the effect on market price of a disclosure revealing or correcting a prior fraudulent statement.20 Although securities fraud cases rarely go to trial and, as a result, judicial efforts to calculate damages are virtually non-existent, litigants also proffer event studies with respect to damages on motions for summary judgment21 as well as at the motion for class certification in response to Rule 23's requirement that damages be reasonably ascertainable.22 Moreover, plaintiffs' decisions whether to litigate fraud claims are made in the shadow of prevailing judicial standards; thus, they are unlikely even to file a complaint unless they can support their claims with an event study likely to pass muster under prevailing standards.
+correcting a prior fraudulent statement.
+Although securities fraud cases rarely go to trial and, as a result, judicial efforts to calculate damages are virtually non-existent, litigants also proffer event studies with respect to damages on motions for summary judgment as well as at the motion for class certification in response to Rule 23's requirement that damages can be calculated on a class-wide basis.
+Moreover, plaintiffs' decisions whether to litigate fraud claims are made in the shadow of prevailing judicial standards; thus, they are unlikely even to file a complaint unless they can support their claims with an event study likely to pass muster under prevailing standards.